fl0mb/fl0mb.github.io/content/posts/tekton/index.md

 This file contains a definition of a `tekton-dashboard` service account and its role bindings.
 While I didn't review the roles exhaustively, I quickly noticed read access to `pods` and `pods/logs`.
 This presented a potential quick win because it meant access to container stdout and pod definitions, both of which could contain sensitive information.

-Using the pre-authenticated proxying behavior it is indeed possible to view individual containers using:
+Using the pre-authenticated proxying behavior it is indeed possible to view pod definitions using:

 ![](env.png)